 At around the same time, Erd\H{o}s and Simonovits~\cite{ErdosSimonovits1973} implicitly posed a very general problem: for a fixed graph $H$ and positive integer $k$, compute

 \Cref{AES} says exactly that $\delta_{\chi}(K_{r + 1}, r) = 1 - 1/(r - 1/3)$.
-The values of $\delta_{\chi}(H, k)$ as $k$ varies form the \emph{chromatic profile} of the family of $H$-free graphs.
+The values of $\delta_{\chi}(H, k)$ as $k$ varies form the \defn{chromatic profile} of the family of $H$-free graphs.
 Erd\H{o}s and Simonovits stated that determining the chromatic profile for general $H$ was `too complicated' and this sentiment was reiterated recently by Allen, B\"{o}ttcher, Griffiths, Kohayakawa and Morris~\cite{ABGKM2013} -- indeed, for many $H$, even the chromatic number of the $H$-free graph with the most edges is unknown.
-The chromatic profile of triangle-free graphs has been extensively studied~\cite{AES1974,Brandt1999,BrandtThomasse2005,CJK1997,Haggkvist1982,Jin1995,Luczak2006,Thomassen2002} and is now known (and has been extended to $K_{r + 1}$-free graphs~\cite{GoddardLyle2011,Nikiforov2010}): for a triangle-free graph $G$ the following holds.
+The chromatic profile of triangle-free graphs has been extensively studied~\cite{AES1974,Brandt1999,BrandtThomasse2005,CJK1997,Haggkvist1982,Jin1995,Luczak2006,Thomassen2002} and is now known (and has been extended to $K_{r + 1}$-free graphs~\cite{GoddardLyle2010,Nikiforov2010}). \Cref{spec4triangle} summarises this concisely.

-Clearly the sequence $\delta_{\chi}(H, k)$ is decreasing and so must tend to a limit, called the \emph{chromatic threshold} of $H$-free graphs. \Cref{spec4triangle} exhibits an interesting phenomenon: $\delta_{\chi}(K_{3}, k) = 1/3$ for all $k \geqslant 4$ and so the chromatic threshold of triangle-free graphs is $1/3$.
+Clearly the sequence $\delta_{\chi}(H, k)$ is decreasing and so must tend to a limit, called the \defn{chromatic threshold} of $H$-free graphs. \Cref{spec4triangle} exhibits an interesting phenomenon: $\delta_{\chi}(K_{3}, k) = 1/3$ for all $k \geqslant 4$ and so the chromatic threshold of triangle-free graphs is $1/3$.
 More generally, the chromatic threshold of $H$-free graphs is defined as

 Much more is known about the chromatic threshold than the chromatic profile.
-Indeed, in~\cite{ABGKM2013}, Allen et al.\ determined the chromatic threshold of $H$-free graphs for every non-bipartite graph $H$.
+Indeed, in~\cite{ABGKM2013}, Allen, B\"{o}ttcher, Griffiths, Kohayakawa, and Morris determined the chromatic threshold of $H$-free graphs for every graph $H$.
 They noted that there are other natural families of graphs which are beyond the reach of their techniques.
-For a family of graphs, $\sca{F}$, one defines the chromatic profile and threshold analogously.
+For a family of graphs, $\cF$, one defines the chromatic profile and threshold analogously.